Radivarig/UPixelator_Documentation/README.md

 Finding Snappables is cached and not executed every frame.

 ## Mouse Events
 When rendering to a texture or using multiple cameras, mouse events stop working properly.
 This is solved in `MultiCameraEvents` script which is automatically added by the `UPixelator` script.
 It works by stopping incorrect default events with `camera.eventMask = 0` and emitting correct ones.

-## Please note
+## Snappables
-- Rotation will always have some pixel creep but it's less noticeable with higher rotation speed
+Since snapping to a grid is what makes the pixel colors stable, moving objects will flicker by default.
+To prevent flickering `UPixelatorSnappable` can be attached which makes them snap to the same grid as the camera.
-- Zig-zag will occur for all snapped moving objects, but is less noticeable with higher movement speed
+This will however introduce zig-zag motion which is less noticeable with higher movement speed.
+> This will be mitigated with diagonal stabilization (WIP feature: snappable.stabilizeDiagonal).

+## Shader limitations

+#### Screen Space
-- Large screen space effects are not supported but repeating patterns like 2,4,8,16 pixels wide are
+Large screen space effects are not supported but repeating patterns like 2,4,8 pixels wide are, see `uPixelator.ditherRepeatSize`.
-- Resolution must be set and be divisible with pixelMultiplier (work in progress on this)
+Eg. skybox position will not be correct as it's fixed in screen space so when camera snaps subpixel offset will move the skybox.
+> This can be mitigated with a separate skybox camera (WIP feature: camInfo.renderHandler.parallax).

+#### Ocassional pixel flicker
+Ocassional pixel flicker might happen on alpha clipped textures or geometry edges.
+Unity does not treat orthographic cameras as truely infinitely distant and infinitely zoomed in.
+Because of that the lights slightly move with the camera and change color intensities for specular/reflective materials.
+> This can be mitigated by moving the camera backwards from player position as screen size is the same, see `camController.extraOrthoOffset`.

+## Resolution
+- Works with both a set resolution or with `Free Aspect` even when resizing the game window
+- Maintains pixel size and adjusts orthographicSize to keep objects the same size on screen
+- Supports changing screen size from even to odd game window size without flickering
+> Additional checkboxes needed to get it working with custom scripts for zoom, see `camInfos.renderHandler > Orthographic Size Correction`.

 #
 # Setup
-- Drag the `UPixelator` prefab into scene and you should immediatelly see the pixelated effect
+- Drag the `UPixelator` prefab into scene and you should immediatelly get the pixelated effect
 - Drag the `UPixelator - Canvas` prefab into scene to get the runtime UI controls
-- Set a resolution (ex.
-1920x1080) that is a multiple of a chosen `UPixelator.pixelMultiplier` number
 - Set `Scale: 1` in game window to have pixels render 1 on 1
-- [Built-in] If you have postprocess move `PostProcessLayer` and `PostProcessVolume` from MainCamera to the UPixelator gameObject

 ## Fine tuning
 - When setting camera.targetTexture with lower resolution Unity uses mipmaps and reduces the texture resolution